A reader recently wrote in with the following question about converting a 401k retirement plan to a Roth IRA and the tax consequences.

 The Best Place For Your Tax Money

-If you are going to convert your 401k plan into a Roth IRA this year, you should have the money already set aside for taxes in a non-retirement account such as a money market fund, certificate of deposit, stocks, bonds, or other mutual funds that are not part of your 401k plan.
+If you are going to convert your 401k plan into a Roth IRA this year, you should have the money already set aside for taxes in a non-retirement account such as a money market fund, certificate of deposit, stocks, bonds, or other mutual funds that are not part of your 401k plan during a Roth conversion.
 This can be quite a challenge for people with a large nest egg that they are trying to convert.

 There are many things to consider when you contemplate a 401k to Roth IRA conversion.
 You should take all factors into account, and you should pay special attention to how you are going to pay for your tax liabilities.